squid808/gShell/README.md

 gShell is a project that primarily aims to make any Apps Admin-related Google APIs available through Microsoft PowerShell, starting with the Administrative APIs.
 As a result, gShell also provides dotNet developers with a [framework to ease the burden of authenticating and calling on the APIs in dotNet](https://github.com/squid808/gShell/wiki/DotNet-Guide).

 ### What's New?
 Version 0.0.9.0 beta is now available!
 Over [250 new cmdlets](https://github.com/squid808/gShell/wiki/Cmdlets-Index) added, covering a whopping 15 APIs and more.
 This is the final major update to gShell.
+[Check out the News page for more!](https://github.com/squid808/gShell/wiki/News)

 Note: A handful of breaking changes have been made, so please be sure to test.
-[Check out the News page for more!](https://github.com/squid808/gShell/wiki/News)
+Note: I'm calling this a beta release because it's so big I couldn't test it all.
+Please try it out and [let me know how it works](https://github.com/squid808/gShell/wiki/Discussion-Groups) or [file an issue if you find one!](https://github.com/squid808/gShell/issues).

 ### PowerShell Cmdlets for Google APIs